SYSC-Documents/SYSC-Documents/README.md

 An explanatory README.md file can be included in the form level directory if further explanation is needed as to functionality
+As part of the commit, please put the call reference the files have been uploaded as a result of, for example:

+SR-456781 Pictures amended due to statutory change